belle2/basf2/online_book/prerequisites/ssh.rst

   notebook re-attach the session and check how your process is doing.

-* Having multiple interactive shells in parallel on a remote host, without needing to open multiple terminals and connecting from each one seperately.
+* Having multiple interactive shells in parallel on a remote host, without needing to open multiple terminals and connecting from each one separately.
   Think of it like having multiple remote "tabs".
-Tmux can also act as a terminal window manager and arange them side-by-side.
+Tmux can also act as a terminal window manager and arrange them side-by-side.
 This can be useful e.g. for running a process in one pane and monitoring the processor load via `htop <https://htop.dev/>`_.